 Heading out of the city, the Lickey Hills offer views across the city and into Worcestershire, or further still trains run directly from University to the world famous Malvern Hills.

 Closer to home, our own campus grounds provide beautiful open spaces, whether you want to make use of the outdoor gym equipment at the Vale, or find a spot on the lawns to settle down with a book.
-The Green Heart Project will see the centre of campus transformed into a striking 12-acre parkland, with spaces for studying, relaxing, performances and socialising.
+The Green Heart has transformed the centre of campus into a striking 12-acre parkland, with spaces for studying, relaxing, performances and socialising.

 The Winterbourne House and Gardens are our very own botanical gardens right here on campus, and is free for students to visit.
 The garden is Grade II listed and is one of the best surviving examples of an Edwardian Arts and Crafts suburban villa garden in Birmingham.